Gated Normalization Removal and Scale Anchoring in Pre-Norm Transformers: Experiments

-A key practical benefit of tapering normalization is that, once $g\rightarrow 0$, each TaperNorm becomes a sample-independent map and can be removed from the inference graph by folding its effect into adjacent linear projections.
-We quantify the resulting speedup on the TinyStories pre-trained Internal-Taper (aux) $d{=}512$ model ($\approx30$M parameters).
-We focus on the Internal-Taper model since this setting is more robust than All-Taper while providing near identical computational savings.
+A practical consequence of tapering normalization is that, once $g\rightarrow 0$, each tapered layer becomes sample-independent and can be removed from the inference graph by weight folding.
+We measure this effect on the TinyStories pre-trained Internal-Taper (+aux) $d=512$ model ($\approx30$M parameters).
+Internal-Taper is used because it is more stable than All-Taper while providing nearly identical computational savings from internal normalization removal.

-We benchmark on a single NVIDIA H100 80GB (CUDA 12.1, PyTorch 2.4.1+cu121) using bf16.
+We benchmark autoregressive generation with standard KV caching on a single NVIDIA H100 80GB (CUDA 12.1, PyTorch 2.4.1+cu121) using bf16.
 We enable TF32 matmul where applicable.
-We time forward passes in last-token logits mode (only the final position's logits are materialized), without KV caching, using token blocks sampled from the TinyStories validation split.
-Latency is averaged over 50 timed iterations after 10 warmup iterations using CUDA event timing, and throughput is reported in thousands of tokens per second (k tok/s).
+For each setting, a prompt of length $T$ is provided and tokens are generated one at a time while reusing the KV cache.
+Throughput is reported in tokens per second (tok/s).